aragon/osx/packages/contracts/docs/osx/02-how-to-guides/02-plugin-development/index.md

 ---
-title: Get Started with Developing your Plugin
+title: Get Started with your DAO Plugin
 ---

-# Plugin Development Quickstart Guide
+## Plugin Development Quickstart Guide

 Plugins are how we extend the functionality for DAOs.
 In Aragon OSx, everything a DAO can do is based on Plugin functionality enabled through permissions.